Google Translate is free translating software that has been developed by the American multinational technology company, Google.

 Translation of Written Words

-This function translates text into any foreign language.
+This function translates text into any foreign language like Japanese, Chinese or Korean language.

 Translation of Documents